rdf-connect/js-runner/README.md

 Each js process must have `js:file`, `js:function` and `js:mapping` objects.

 - `js:file` points to the location of the main javascript file, containing the function.
+- `js:location` points to the starting location for `js:file` relative from the current file.
 - `js:function` points to the function name in the file.
 - `js:mapping` is a `fno:Mapping` object that links properties to function arguments.